CODES-group/opyrability/docs/installation.md

 ## Dependencies

-PyPO is allowed to exist thanks to the following libraries that are dependencies:
+opyrability is allowed to exist thanks to the following libraries that are dependencies:

 - [Numpy](https://numpy.org/) - Linear Algebra.
 - [Scipy](https://scipy.org/) - Scientific computing in Python.